netgen/storyblok-restore/docs/usage.md

 ## Introduction
 Storyblok Restore is a CLI and library for restoring content to your Storyblok CMS space from backup files.
 It supports both single-resource and bulk-resource restore workflows, making it easy to recover or migrate your content.
 (Backup functionality is coming soon.)

+Notes:
+- Webhooks cannot be restored with their `secret`, so you will have to manually add the secret back through the interface

 ---

 ## Installation & Setup